muhammad1928/DockerMastering/DockerMastering/DockerVolumes/intro.md

 ## 4. Verify the Data Persistence
-Access the container’s Nginx server from a browser by visiting ```bash http://localhost:8080```.
+Access the container’s Nginx server from a browser by visiting ``` http://localhost:8080```.
 You should see the HTML content you just added.

 Now, stop and remove the container
 ```bash